However, does coffee have nutritional value?

 If your Kidney Qi (the main guardian of your Yin and Yang energies) is weak, then the less you take the better.
-This is because the drink will weaken your Kidney Qi, and you'll start to get signs of this, including noises in your ears (tinnitus), jitteriness, restlessness, shoulder and head tension, tiredness without being able to sleep and a host of other such problems.
+This is because the drink will weaken your Kidney Qi.
+Signs of this include noises in your ears (tinnitus), jitteriness, restlessness, shoulder and head tension, tiredness without being able to sleep and a host of other such.
+For more, check Liver Yang.

 The one upside is that you’ll feel like Superman (or Superwoman) for about 4 hours, before you can fly no more, your Special Powers wilt and you need to lie down.